Philippines women's national basketball team

-The Philippines women's national basketball team is managed by the Samahang Basketbol ng Pilipinas (SBP).
+The Philippines women's national basketball team (Filipino: Pambansang koponan ng basketbol ng kababaihan ng Pilipinas) is managed by the Samahang Basketbol ng Pilipinas (SBP).

 The women's national team is starting to receive more attention from local basketball enthusiasts.
 The current roster consists of a mix of players from the UAAP, NCAA Philippines, the Women’s Maharlika Professional Basketball League, the Australian NBL, the US NCAA, and professional leagues in Europe and Asia.
 The women's national team has been playing in Division A of the FIBA Asia Championship for Women for the past few editions of the tournament and is the highest-ranked team in Southeast Asia.

 History

 Early history

 Filipino women in Dagupan playing basketball as depicted in a 1910 postcard.

 Women's basketball in the Philippines dates back as early as the 1910s.
 Basketball was first introduced to the Philippine public school system by the Americans as a women's sort in 1910 and was played in Interscholastic meets in 1911 until 1913.
 The sport used by Americans to promote good health and motherhood and citizenry grew in popularity among women.
 Women's basketball met opposition from conservative groups, particularly the Catholic Church who view bloomers worn by women basketball players as inappropriate.
 By the time skirts were allowed to be worn above bloomers as a compromise, women's basketball is already in the decline and is only played in provincial and local interscholastic meets.
 Indoor softball and as well as volleyball became the more preferred sport for Filipino women.